 After the New Kids on the Block, the halftime show slowly started morphing into the halftime show that we know and love today.
 Gloria Estefan was the headliner for the extravagant winter-themed 1992 show, but this halftime show, much like the last, was mostly remembered for the audience it didn't draw in.
-Fox, an upstart network at the time, ran a special edition of its sketch comedy series In Living Colour opposite the show, which stole a sizeable audience from the year's Super Bowl broadcaster, CBS.
+Fox, an upstart network at the time, ran a special edition of its sketch comedy series In Living Colour opposite the show, which successfully stole a sizeable audience from the year's Super Bowl broadcaster, CBS.

 Beyoncé causes an uproar.

-Coldplay was the headlining act for the Super Bowl 50 halftime show, but it was Beyoncé who arguably stole the show with her performance of Formation, which she released just a day before the big game.
-Her appearance, which occurred when U.S. race relations were tense, drew enormous controversy with critics calling it a "race-baiting stunt."
+While Coldplay was the headlining act for the Super Bowl 50 halftime show, Beyoncé arguably stole the show with her performance of Formation, which she released just a day before the big game.
+Her appearance, which occurred when race relations were tense in the U.S., drew enormous controversy with critics calling it a "race-baiting stunt."
 Some said the performance was anti-police and claimed that it included the black power salute and celebrated the Black Panthers.

 U2 remembers 9/11.

-When the wounds of 9/11 were still fresh, U2 used their halftime show in 2002 to remember the victims of 9/11 in a moving tribute.
+When the wounds of 9/11 were still fresh, U2 used their halftime show to remember the victims of the terrorist attack in a moving tribute.
 During a performance of Where the Streets Have No Name, the names of those who died in the attack appeared on screen.
 It was a highly patriotic performance with Bono even wearing a jacket with the American flag lined inside.